Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 ![](media/03326.png){ #fig:03326 width=75% }

-However, the tetrode\'s screen may be used for functions other than merely shielding the grid from the plate.
+However, the tetrode's screen may be used for functions other than merely shielding the grid from the plate.
 It can also be used as another control element, like the grid itself.
-If a \"tap\" is made on the transformer\'s primary winding, and this tap connected to the screen, the screen will receive a voltage that varies with the signal being amplified (feedback).
-More specifically, the feedback signal is proportional to the rate-of-change of magnetic flux in the transformer core (dΦ/dt), thus improving the amplifier\'s ability to reproduce the input signal waveform at the speaker terminals and not just in the primary winding of the transformer:
+If a \"tap\" is made on the transformer's primary winding, and this tap connected to the screen, the screen will receive a voltage that varies with the signal being amplified (feedback).
+More specifically, the feedback signal is proportional to the rate-of-change of magnetic flux in the transformer core (dΦ/dt), thus improving the amplifier's ability to reproduce the input signal waveform at the speaker terminals and not just in the primary winding of the transformer:

 ![](media/03327.png){ #fig:03327 width=75% }